capybara1/DiagnosticsDemo/README.md

 Situations:
 - Tracks the general flow of the application
 - Startup configuration settings
-- Entry and exit points
+- Entry and exit points of significant flow activities
 - Changes to the state of the application

 Quality: